gregrob/flashstor/README.md

        └── secrets           # container specific secrets
 ```
 ### Backup
-Docker container that contain presistent writable data are stopped before backup.  `label docker-volume-backup.stop-during-backup=true` is set within the `docker-compose.yml` of the container to acheive this.
+Docker container that contain presistent writable data are stopped before backup.  `label docker-volume-backup.stop-during-backup=true` is set within the `docker-compose.yml` of the container to acheive this. <br />

+When restoring backups from `/backup/*.tar.gz` remember to execute tar with the `--numeric-owner parameter`.
+For example `sudo tar -xzvf projects.tar.gz --numeric-owner -C /tmp/`.
+This will make sure the volumes are extracted with their original owner and group.